Apophlegms by Brian Castro

 Nadine Gordimer: “A serious person should try to write posthumously.”

 My father was a tension highball – bourbon and temper – a genius for striving – never giving up – though all of giving up was necessary for me, giving up on marriages, futures, how old am I!
 Crushed by appearance.
 But let the real devour the real.
 Those beautiful crabs of the imagination with their ultraviolet vision, stepping sideways.
 With their stalk eyes, seeing blind.
 When I got it all wrong emotionally!
-I found out pretty quickly that there was no food for all seasons.
+I found out pretty quickly that there was no muse for all seasons.

 But hey, I understand cool.
 Phlegmatic is my humour.
 Incantatory my manner.
 Do you read me?
 Probably not, these shuddering wings of butterflies leaving only powder on the page which one blows as drying pounce over ink, but there is nothing afterwards, as though I am being sung.